ABOUT WARPFIVE™ STIRLING ENGINE DESIGN

 A Stirling engine works by moving a sealed volume of air from the hot bottom plate to the cool top plate of the engine.
 As the air moves from the cool plate to the hot plate it is rapidly heated, it expands and pushes the piston up.
 As the air is moved from the hot plate to the cool plate it cools rapidly and contracts, this creates a vacuum which pulls the piston down.
-This same volume of air is rapidly heated and cooled many times per second.
+This same volume of air is rapidly heated and cooled many times per second – this is known as a Stirling cycle engine.
 As the piston is connected to a crank shaft it causes the crank to rotate and this produces the mechanical power to rotate the fan blades.
 Read more here

 Stirling engine history – Robert Stirling